 In his spare time, Dr. Givens engages in nature photography.
 He has published many of his close-up images in magazines and other outlets including the Audubon Society and Sierra Club calendars, and National Geographic books.
 For many years under the sponsorship of Kodak and the Minolta Corporation, he lectured at the Philadelphia Flower Show on the subject of close up photography.

 Dr. Givens, graduated from Bucknell University in Lewisburg, PA, also received his Masters of Science degree from the same institution.
 He earned his medical degree from Duke University Medical School in Durham, NC.
-Dr. Givens completed his internship in Medicine and Surgery in Ophthalmology at Geisinger Medical Center in Danville, PA.
-He also completed a fellowship in Glaucoma at the Jules Stein Eye Institute, UCLA Medical Center in Los Angeles, CA. Selected as US News Media Group's Top Doctor.
+Dr. Givens completed his general medical internship at LGH and then did his ophthalmology residency at Geisinger Medical Center in Danville PA.
+Dr. Givens was selected as one of US News Media Group's Top Doctors in America.

 Dr. Klombers decided to become an ophthalmologist because he experienced visual problems early in his life.
 He recalls the huge impact his ophthalmologist made in his life by providing the appropriate spectacles.
 He says that without early intervention, his life would have been quite different.

 As a combined pediatric ophthalmologist, neuro-ophthalmologist, and adult strabismus specialist, Dr. Klombers sees an incredibly wide range of diseases which affect the visual system at all ages.
 In particular, his experience with eye movement disorders allows him to provide the highest level of care, often beyond what is available at academic institutions.
 He has performed over 15,000 strabismus surgeries to date, with the vast majority of procedures done on adult patients.
 It is not uncommon for patients to travel between 3 and 8 hours to seek his services.

 In his spare time, Dr. Klombers enjoys ice hockey, baseball and golf.